wptide/wptide.org/web/docs/installation/README.md

 ::: tip IMPORTANT

-This command should only be used once.
+The following command should only be used once.

+    npm run copy

 The new `.env` is for the Firebase Functions API and the `.env.server` is for the Docker based Cloud Run Servers.
 Both files are for local development only and likely do not require any changes, except for the project ID that you created above.

-Also, make sure to update the `.firebaserc` with the project ID after this command is executed, as well.
+Also, make sure to update `.firebaserc` with the project ID after this command is executed, as well.
+The project ID will be the value associated to the `default` key in `.firebaserc`.

-    npm run copy

 :::